 We may disclose your personal information to certain third parties.
 These will be to our suppliers and advisors who process information for us under contractual arrangements; to credit and fraud reference agencies and identity checkers who act under agreements with us but also have a legitimate interest in your data (this is only for members/member employees); to regulatory bodies or bodies providing support for the scheme (such as other consumer schemes, consumer codes, trading standards authorities, government departments and legal or regulatory authorities).

-We may provide your personal information to the other party to the dispute with your agreement.
+We may provide your personal information to the other party to the complaint, claim or dispute with your agreement.

 You have a number of rights in relation to your personal information.
 These are:

-We will retain your data for as long as it is reasonably required for our legitimate purposes and for no longer.
+We will retain your data for as long as it is reasonably required for our legitimate purposes and for no longer than is necessary.

 IP addresses and cookies